privateprep/coding-space-website/src/pages/experience-levels/high-school-code.md

   sellingPoints:
     - Open-Ended Projects
     - Pair Programming
+  mdContent: >-
-  mdContent: Students will work in several languages depending on their
+    Students will work in several languages depending on their experience.
-    experience.
     Beginners will learn JavaScript, the language of the web, through creating projects in WoofJS, our JavaScript learning platform.
 Intermediate coders will learn to build web-based games and applications in JavaScript, HTML, and CSS.
 More advanced coders will take a deeper dive into advanced JavaScript or work in Python, Java, or another text-based language of their choosing.

+    J﻿oin the waitlist by registering below.
 ---